Business strategy lessons from history.

 →George ScangosBiotechnology turnaround specialist and strategic growth architect, known for navigating complex R&D landscapes and executing high-value acquisitions. - 1952 — Present

-→Larry FinkThe architect of BlackRock, transforming asset management through technology and global reach. - 1952 — Present
+→Larry FinkThe architect of BlackRock, the world's largest asset manager, and a leading voice on corporate governance and sustainability. - 1952 — Present

 →Marc DunoyerA pharmaceutical industry veteran, Marc Dunoyer is recognized for strategic financial leadership, M&A acumen, and driving business transformation within global biopharmaceutical giants. - 1953 — Present